flairNLP/fundus/docs/how_to_contribute.md

 #### Finishing the Publisher Specification

+To complete the publisher specification, specify at least
+- `sitemaps` spanning the entire website,
+- `news_map` referring to a Google News Sitemap or Google News Index Map or
+- `rss_feeds` covering recently published articles.

-Given the above information, our entry should look like this now:
+Given the above information, the publisher specification for the Los Angeles Times should now look like this.
 ``` python
 class US(PublisherEnum):
     LATimes = PublisherSpec(